Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: Introduction

-The primary contributions of this survey are: \begin{itemize} \item A comprehensive summary and cataloguing of DRL-based frameworks for bipedal locomotion. \item A detailed comparison of each control scheme, highlighting their strengths, limitations, and characteristics. \item The identification of current challenges and the provision of insightful future research directions. \end{itemize}
+The primary contributions of this survey are: \begin{itemize} \item A comprehensive summary and cataloguing of DRL-based frameworks for bipedal locomotion. \item A detailed comparison of each control scheme, highlighting their strengths, limitations, and distinctive characteristics. \item The identification of current challenges and the provision of insightful future research directions. \end{itemize}

-The survey is organised as follows: Section \ref{Sec:e2e_framework} focuses on end-to-end frameworks, categorised by learning approaches.
-Section \ref{Sec:Hierarchy_framework} details hierarchical frameworks, classified into three main types.
-Section \ref{Sec:Unified_framework} presents the expected unified frameworks, which build upon proposed approaches while highlighting the challenges associated with their implementation.
-Section \ref{Sec: Challenge and future research} addresses potential future research directions.
-Finally, Section \ref{sec:conclusion} concludes the survey.
+The survey is organised as follows: Section~\ref{Sec:e2e_framework} discusses end-to-end frameworks, categorised by learning approaches; Section~\ref{Sec:Hierarchy_framework} presents hierarchical frameworks, classified into three main types; Section~\ref{Sec:limitations_challenges} outlines key limitations and challenges, linking them to the preceding discussions; Section~\ref{Sec:future_directions_opportunities} explores potential pathways, opportunities, and two proposed conceptual models that extend the end-to-end and hierarchical paradigms; finally, Section~\ref{sec:conclusion} concludes the survey.